patractlabs/elara/README.md

 3. Preparation

-    - Elara uses [Redis](https://github.com/redis/redis) As a storage component, you need to prepare a redis running instance (you can build it yourself or use the redis service provided by cloud service).
+    - Elara uses [Redis](https://github.com/redis/redis) as a storage component, you need to prepare a redis running instance (you can build it yourself or use the redis service provided by a cloud service).
 In the following configuration phase, the Host/Port/Password of the instance will be used

-    - Run the substrate node and open operating parameters  `--ws-port ` 　` --rpc-port `　`--rpc-cors all` ` --rpc-external`  `--ws-external`.
+    - Run the Substrate node and open operating parameters  `--ws-port ` 　` --rpc-port `　`--rpc-cors all` ` --rpc-external`  `--ws-external`.
 The IP and Port of the node will be used in the following configuration phase.
 [See the official document how to create a substrate chain](https://substrate.dev/docs/en/tutorials/create-your-first-substrate-chain/)

 4. Configuration
-    you need to modify config file for elara:
+    you need to modify config file for Elara:

    ```bash
    vim config/env/dev.env.js
    ```

-   And you could see:
+   And you can see:

    ```javascript
    process.env.DEBUG = process.env.DEBUG || 'dev-errer:*'